Sapporo (札幌) Hokkaido Trip - Travel Guide Tips and my experience

 Mount Moiwa

-An attraction with a breathtaking view of the surrounding region is the Mount Moiwa Observation Deck.
-The viewing platform can be reached via two cable cars.
-A ticket for the cable car and the observation deck costs 1,400 yen per person.
-However, there are also discounts for children, students, and seniors.
-Depending on the season, the observation deck is open from 11:00 am to 10:00 pm.
-In the summer, it even opens half an hour earlier, giving visitors more time to enjoy the view.
-The last cable car goes up at 9:30 pm.
-You get a great view of the surroundings both during the day and in the evening.
-We were there in the evening and had a beautiful view of the city lights.
+One attraction with a breathtaking view of the region is the Mount Moiwa observation deck.
+The platform can be reached via two cable cars.
+A ticket for the cable car/observation deck costs 1,400 yen per person.
+There are also discounts for children, students, and seniors.
+Depending on the season, the observation deck is open from 11:00 a.m. to 10:00 p.m.
+In summer it opens half an hour earlier so visitors can enjoy the view longer.
+The last cable car goes up at 9:30 p.m.
+Whether by day or at night, you get an incredible view of the area.
+We went in the evening and had a wonderful view of the city lights.

 Google Maps: https://maps.app.goo.gl/igbe7sKEdtBnmeqc9